TheDuckman/demo-weather-app/README.md

 # Weather App (Portfolio Project)

-This project was built by me, Gabriel Pato, to check my Vue.js 3 skills.
+This project was built by me, Gabriel Pato, to practice my Vue.js 3 skills.
 All weather data is obtained from [the Weather API](https://www.weatherapi.com/).

 ## ✨ Features